 Bringing Justice Home is a separate program of Crossroads Safehouse that assists eligible domestic violence, sexual assault, dating violence and stalking survivors by providing no-cost bilingual legal representation in a wide range of legal matters including, but not limited to, civil protection orders, divorce, and custody cases.
-BJH directly serves Larimer and Jackson counties and supports Routt, Grand, Weld, and Moffat counties.
+BJH directly serves Larimer and Weld counties and supports Routt, Grand, Jackson, and Moffat counties.

 The Domestic Abuse Response Team (DART) is a team of volunteers who respond 24 hours a day, seven days a week to scenes of domestic violence at the request of law enforcement agencies or medical facilities.
 Volunteers provide immediate, on-scene advocacy, referrals to resources, support, court information, and connections to other Crossroads’ programs.
 Victims contacted by DART program volunteers are contacted by a legal advocate on the following day, who provides additional support and information about the court process.
 DART advocates are on-call 24 hours a day, 7 days a week.

 The Crossroads Safehouse Outreach Program exists to increase safety and healing and decrease the isolation of victims of domestic violence and their children in a safe community setting.
 The services available include: